landingbj/lagi/README.md

 ## Security

-To better integrate LinkMind into your business,You can do this by adding the keywords you want to filter in the  [`sensitive_word.json`](lagi-web/src/main/resources/sensitive_word.json) file,In the [priority_word.json](lagi-web/src/main/resources/priority_word.json) file, you specify which keywords to answer first.And set the stop keyword in the [stopping_word.json](lagi-web/src/main/resources/stopping_word.json) file,Thus, the returned results of the dialogue are changed, the dialogue is guided in a specific direction, and the dialogue is automatically stopped when needed.
+In order to better integrate LinkMind into your business, you can add the keywords you need to filter in the [sensitive_word.json](lagi-web/src/main/resources/sensitive_word.json) file, specify the priority keywords in the [priority_word.json](lagi-web/src/main/resources/priority_word.json) file, and set the stopping keywords in the [stopping_word.json](lagi-web/src/main/resources/stopping_word.json) file to change the return results of the conversation, guide the conversation in a specific direction, and automatically stop the conversation when needed.

 Example: